OpenScienceMOOC/Main/README.md

 # Main management materials and content

 Welcome to the GitHub home of the Open Science MOOC!

 This repo is aimed to:
-1. Provide general information about the MOOC, which can also be found on our main [website](https://opensciencemooc.eu/)
+1. Provide general information about the MOOC, which can also be found on our main [website](https://opensciencemooc.github.io/site/).
-1. Provide the core tools for managing the content development process for the MOOC
+1. Provide the core tools for managing the content development process for the MOOC.

+For content development for individual modules, please see the relevant repositories contained within the project.

 ## Table of contents
 - [Rationale](#Rationale)